 Tips for the Epcot International Festival of the Holidays 2018

-- Crowds for the Candlelight Processional at the Epcot International Festival of the Holidays 2018 will depend greatly on the narrator.
+- Note who's narrating Candlelight Processional.
+Crowds for the Candlelight Processional at the Epcot International Festival of the Holidays 2018 will depend greatly on the narrator.
 Historically, Neil Patrick Harris has been a fan favorite and draws in tons of guests.
-We're sure Auli'i Cravalho, AKA Moana, will be a big hit as well.
+We're sure Auli'i Cravalho, aka Moana, will be a big hit as well.
 If you’re not a huge fan of the more “popular” narrators, try attending another night to avoid crowds.
 If you are diving in on those potentially chaotic nights, be sure to either land a package dining reservation or get in position at least an hour and a half early.

 - Try to knock out attractions (Soarin’, Test Track, etc.) early in the day, and hit World Showcase in the afternoon.
 It will typically be less crowded around this time, so there will be shorter lines at food kiosks and you’ll only have to arrive about five minutes ahead of time to get good spots for the Holiday Storytellers.

 That’s our take on the Epcot International Festival of the Holidays 2018.
-If you were a fan of Epcot Holidays Around the World, this event only goes above and beyond.
+It was a blast returning to visit some of our favorite holiday traditions.
 We hope this helps you tackle your day (and meals!) during the holiday season at Epcot.
 Have any food or storyteller favorites?
 Tell us in the comments!